• Skip to primary navigation

 • 150 g gluten free self raising flour

-• 50 g butter or butter alternative (I use Flora plant butter) I carried on with the coconut theme and used coconut Vitalite
+• 100 g butter or butter alternative (I use Flora plant butter)

 Instructions

-• Peel and grate the three beetroot and add to a large bowl.
+• Peel and grate the beetroot if raw or simply grate if pre-cooked and add to a small bowl for later.

-• Add the sugar, oil and coco to the beetroot along and mix thoroughly to combine.
+• Add the sugar, oil and cocoa powder, flaxseed and milk or milk alternative to a large mixing bowl and whisk thoroughly to combine.

 • The cake will not rise much but will have a soft bounce to the touch when gently pressed with your finger.